georgringer/news/Documentation/AdministratorManual/Configuration/TsConfig/Index.rst

 TsConfig
 ========

-This section covers all configurations which can be set with TsConfig.
+This section covers all configurations that can be made with the TSconfig shipped by the extension news.
+If you are interested in what you can do with the general TsConfig in news records have a look at :ref:`General TSconfig examples <general_tsconfig_examples>`.

-Every configuration starts with ``tx_news.``.
+Every TSconfig configuration of extension news starts with :tsconfig:`tx_news.`.

 .. note::
  Just for clarification: TsConfig is in TYPO3 only used for configurations inside the backend!